PrysPlugins/redirect-emails-on-staging/README.txt

 When using the [Staging area](http://support.wpengine.com/staging/) on WP Engine, you may want to prevent the staging version of your site from sending emails to your site users.
 This plugin redirects all emails to the site admin.

+This plugin should be activated on your Production site.
+Don't worry — it won't do anything *unless* it is active on Staging site.

+This plugin is compatible with WordPress Multisite.
+If you're using it in a Multisite environment, it is recommended to either Network Activate the plugin, or follow the instructions for installing it to the `mu-plugins` directory.

 == Installation ==

 Simple installation: